John2018330/ATAC-Seq-snakemake/README.md

 ### Methods
+#### Raw Sequence Processing
-Raw sequencing reads for the study's two ATAC-Seq replicates can be obtained from GEO accession (...).
+Raw sequencing reads for the study's two ATAC-Seq replicates (rep3, rep4) can be obtained from GEO accession (...).
-To perform quality assessment, [FastQC v(...)]() was used to inspect a number of quality metrics for each fastq file.
+To perform quality assessment of raw sequencing reads, [FastQC v(...)]() was used to inspect a number of quality metrics for each fastq file.
-[Trimmomatic v(...)]() was used in paired-end mode to quality filter and remove remaining adapter sequence from raw sequencing files.
+[Trimmomatic v(...)]() was used in paired-end mode to quality filter and remove remaining adapter sequence (NexteraPE-PE.fasta) from raw sequencing files.
+Custom Trimmomatic flags included `LEADING:3, TRAILING:3, SLIDINGWINDOW:4:15, ILLUMINACLILP:2:30:10`.
 Unpaired reads were discarded.

 To perform read mapping, human genome reference GRChg38 was first indexed using [Bowtie2 v(...)]() `build` with default parameters.